• About

 He further explained that the Minority in Parliament had consistently raised concerns about the legislation.
 According to him, members of the Minority were aware that once a parliamentary term ends, any unsigned bill ceases to exist and does not automatically carry over into the next administration.

 Despite this, he said the NDC assured Ghanaians that a bill addressing the issue would be reintroduced and laid before Parliament.
-He further stressed that the legislation recently signed into law is not the same bill that existed under the previous administration.
+However, he noted that the legislation recently signed into law is not the same bill that existed under the previous administration.

 In his view, the earlier bill expired with the end of the Akufo-Addo government because it had not completed the required legislative process before the end of that parliamentary term.